embedthis/pak/README.md

 ESP and EJS.
 It provides tested, integrated componens that work together.
 It is not intended as a generic package manager to install complete applications.

-Pak is a package manager for ESP/EJS implementing the CommonJS Package specification and uses Git as back-end storage for packages.
+Pak implements the CommonJS Package specification and uses Git as back-end storage for packages.
 Pak calls packages "paks".
 This is not a misspelling.

 ## Usage